 What happens in the space between a stressful trigger and a regretted decision is not a mindset failure.
 It is a behavioral sequence, a chain of automatic responses firing in a specific order, shaped by specific patterns, producing specific outcomes.
 Addressing one link in that chain without understanding the whole sequence produces temporary relief at best.

 A real framework addresses the sequence.
-It operates at the level where the pattern actually lives not at the surface where the consequences show up.
+It operates at the level where the pattern actually lives, not at the surface where the consequences show up.
 It is built from disciplines that were designed to work together.

 That is what ABE™ is.
 Not a collection.
 A framework built from the ground up to address the exact problem it was designed to solve.

-The four disciplines ABE™ draws from are distinct.
-But they are not separate.
-What holds them together and what makes them a framework rather than a collection is behavioral neuroscience: the science of how the brain drives behavior, and specifically how it does so under the conditions of chronic stress that running a business creates.
+The four disciplines ABE™ draws from are distinct, but they are not separate.
+What holds them together, and what makes them a framework rather than a collection, is behavioral neuroscience: the science of how the brain drives behavior, and specifically how it does so under the conditions of chronic stress that running a business creates.

 Behavioral neuroscience is the lens through which everything operates.